dstw/dstw.github.io-archive/books.md

 My book collections cover C Programming Language, Linux Userspace / Kernel Programming and Operating System.
-By create this list, I just want to admit that I have strong interest in such topics and it is also make me easier to choose what books to read.
-Happy reading!
+By create this list, I can say that I have strong interest in such topics.
+It is also make me easier to choose what books to read.